Vytautas Andrius Graičiūnas: Biography

 When the number of subordinates increases, the number of relationships increases exponentially; at five subordinates the number of relationships is 100, at ten, 5,210.
 Many scientists expanded or criticized the theory; among them was Herbert A. Simon.

-In 1935 Graičiūnas returned to Lithuania, where he worked as an engineer, management consultant at various state and private institutions, including the Ministry of Defense, Lithuanian aviation, the Lithuanian State Theatre, and the Lithuanian Film Company.
+In 1935, Graičiūnas returned to Lithuania, where he worked as an engineer, and management consultant at various state and private institutions, including the Ministry of Defense, Lithuanian aviation, the Lithuanian State Theatre, and the Lithuanian Film Company.
 He also lectured at the Vytautas Magnus University and was awarded the Commander's Cross of the Order of the Lithuanian Grand Duke Gediminas.
 During World War II Graičiūnas decided to remain in Lithuania despite clear threats of the occupation by the Soviet Union.

 In 1951 while visiting Moscow with a group of students he visited the embassy of the United States where he was told that only he could leave the Soviet Union because his wife, actor Unė Babickaitė, did not have U.S. citizenship.
 After this incident, Graičiūnas and his wife were arrested for espionage and anti-Soviet activities, and were tried and sentenced to several years in a gulag.
 He died the following year under unclear circumstances.
 His wife, after Joseph Stalin's death in 1953, got her sentence reduced and returned to Kaunas.